Migrating from ngx-formly to ng-forge

 Two related concerns: schema-driven validation (a schema enforces correctness) and JSON-driven form generation (the form structure itself comes from a serialized document, often a backend payload). ng-forge handles both.

-JSON-driven form generation. ng-forge's FormConfig is itself a JSON-serializable document — you can author it as JSON, ship it from a backend, hydrate it on the client.
+JSON-driven form generation. ng-forge's FormConfig is itself a JSON-serializable document: you can author it as JSON, ship it from a backend, hydrate it on the client.
 There's no conversion step.
 If your backend currently emits JSON Schemas to drive formly, you have three options:

 - Have the backend emit

-FormConfigdirectly — most ergonomic; your API now ships ng-forge schemas as JSON. - Generate
+FormConfigdirectly: most ergonomic; your API now ships ng-forge schemas as JSON. - Generate

 FormConfigfrom your OpenAPI 3.x spec at build time via@ng-forge/openapi-generator.
-Best when the spec is your source of truth. - Run a one-time
+Best when the spec is your source of truth. - Run a one-time JSON Schema to

-JSON Schema → FormConfigconversion during your migration.
+FormConfigconversion during your migration.
 The two formats are structurally similar; a small adapter (~200 LOC) covers most apps.

-// JSON Schema → FormlyFieldConfig
+// JSON Schema to FormlyFieldConfig

 import { FormlyJsonschema } from '@ngx-formly/core/json-schema';